-Our strategy is to continue to expand through acquisitions and internal development.
-We intend to seek, on a selective basis, acquisition of businesses that have product lines or services which complement and expand our existing services and product lines, and provide us with strategic distribution locations or attractive customer bases.
+Our strategy is to continue to expand primarily through internal development.
 Our ability to implement our growth will depend on a number of factors, which may be beyond our control.
-Successful deployment of this strategy will be dependent on our ability to identify, consummate and assimilate such acquisitions on desirable economic terms.
 There can be no assurance that we will be successful in implementing our growth strategy.
 Our ability to implement our growth strategy will also be dependent upon obtaining adequate financing.
 We may not be able to obtain financing on favorable terms.